appserver-io/appserver/_posts/2014-12-30-persistence-container-basics.md

 Dependency Injection, furthermore DI, enables developers to write cleaner, reusable and maintainable code with less coupling by injecting necessary instances at runtime instead of instantiating them in the class itself.
 Within the application server, each application has it's own scope and therefore a  own dependency injection container.
 This prevents your application from fatal errors like `Cannot redeclare class ...`.

+#### What happens behind the scenes?

+DI can be a complicated subject, escpecially if it come together with application state!
+Let's try to explain the most important things in short.
+When the application server starts, it parses the `META-INF/classes` and `WEB-INF/classes` folders by default to find classes with supported annotations.
+If a class is found, the class will be registered in the application servers naming directory under the name you specify in the annotations `name` Attribute, in following example `AStatelessSessionBean`.
+The `name` attribute is optional, so if the developer don't specify it, the short class name will be used to register it in the naming directory.

+When you want to inject that bean later, you have to know the name it has been registered with.
+In the following example, the bean will be registered in the naming directory under `php:global/example/AStatelessSessionBean`, whereas `example` is the name of the application.
+When using annotations to inject components, you don't have to know the fully qualified name, because the application server knows the actual context, tries to lookup the bean and injects it.

 #### What can be injected

-Generally everything!
 The application server itself doesn't use DI, instead it provides DI as a service for the applications running within.
+Actually all session and message driven beans, the application instance and all managers can be injected.
 But, before you can let the DI container inject an instance to your class, you have to register it.

-Registering a bean to allow using it for DI is pretty simple by using annotations.
+The following example shows you how to annotated a `Stateless Session Bean` and make it available for DI.

 ```php
 <?php